Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 FPortUp and FPortDwn.
 Those FPorts can use arbitrary values inside the allowed Fport range but must be shared by the end-device and SCHC gateway.

-SCHC over LoRAWAN encodes RuleID on 3 bits, there are therefore 8 possible RuleIds on both uplink and downlink direction.
+SCHC over LoRAWAN SHOULD support encoding RuleID on 3 bits, there are therefore 8 possible RuleIds on both uplink and downlink direction.

 The RuleID 0 is reserved for fragmentation in both directions.
 The 7 remaining RuleIDs are available for IPV6 header compression.
 Uplink (on